K'taka bypolls: Paramilitary forces arrive in city | Politics

 Two days ago, the Congress workers staged a demonstration at the Nandini Layout police station alleging that the BJP activists assaulted a party worker.
 On Thursday, Munirathna had stated that the situation in RR Nagar has become 'explosive' as more than 4,000 outsiders have arrived in the constituency and were allegedly conducting a door-to-door survey.

 "They are collecting all the information.
-I appeal to people not to share personal information with anyone," Munirathna told reporters on Thursday.PTI GMS SS PTI PTI.
+I appeal to people not to share personal information with anyone," Munirathna told reporters on Thursday.PTI GMS SS RAVINDRANATH SS RAVINDRANATH.

 ALSO READ